Fluid viscoelasticity triggers fast transitions of a Brownian particle in a double well optical potential

 In summary, we have investigated the effect of viscoelastic memory friction on the transitions of a micron-sized bead in a double-well optical potential, and in particular, on the mean time that the particle takes to move from one well to the other.
-Our findings clearly demonstrate that the mean crossing times under viscoelastic conditions are shorter than those expected in a Newtonian fluid of similar zero-shear viscosity.
-This effect was quantified by a factor $\beta$ that depends on the fluid properties and on the curvature of the potential barrier, whose values are predicted by a theoretical approach based on the generalized Langevin equation.
-Our analysis provides direct evidence of the origin of this phenomenon in terms of a non-homogeneous mobility which drastically increases around the energy barrier.
-Understanding this escaping process should impact our comprehension of plenty of transport mechanisms in nature, commonly occurring in non-Newtonian conditions, such as those involving microorganisms and biomolecules~\cite{lauga2020fluid, d2015particle, kharchenko2012flashing,Bernheim2018}, as well as in activated processes in other types of non-equilibrium systems with intrinsic memory, such as active matter~\cite{Woillez2020} and glassy materials~\cite{Chaki2020}.
+Our findings clearly demonstrate that the mean crossing times in a model fluid with mono-exponential memory are shorter than those expected in a Newtonian fluid of similar zero-shear viscosity.
+This effect was quantified by a factor $\beta\leq1$ that depends on the fluid properties and on the curvature of the potential barrier, whose values are predicted by a theoretical approach based on the generalized Langevin equation.
+We show that a non-homogeneous frequency-dependent mobility that drastically increases around the energy barrier is responsible for these fast transitions.
+This study provides a major understanding of barrier crossing processes under non-Markovian conditions that should impact our comprehension of plenty of transport mechanisms in nature, commonly occurring in non-Newtonian fluids, such as those involving microorganisms and biomolecules~\cite{lauga2020fluid, d2015particle, kharchenko2012flashing,Bernheim2018}, as well as activated transitions in other types of non-equilibrium systems with intrinsic memory, \emph{e.g.} active matter~\cite{Woillez2020} and glassy materials~\cite{Chaki2020}.
+Further experimental and theoretical efforts could help to address other aspects at different physical conditions, such as particle escape over small barriers~\cite{Abkenar2017}, in complex fluids with non-exponential relaxations~\cite{Song2019}, or with particles smaller than the characteristic length-scale of the medium~\cite{Makuch2020}.
 Finally, this phenomenon can be exploited to envisage new approaches to selectively deliver microscopic assays in artificially generated potential landscapes~\cite{zemanek2019perspective,arzola_omnidirectional_2017,arzola_experimental_2011,lee_giant_2006,paterson_light-induced_2005,macdonald_microfluidic_2003,korda_kinetically_2002,hanggi_articial_2009}.